alexandrerays/alexandrerays.github.io/_pages/resourses.md

 In this video I explain the final result of the work I developed about image recognition of a traffic sign recognition application.

 Link [here](https://www.youtube.com/watch?v=p8OY-9KHtQU&t=32s).

+### Bike Sharing Demand

+This project was my capstone of the Machine Learning Engineer nanodegree course.
+The main idea was to forecast use of a city bikeshare system.
+The initial proposal can be found [here](https://github.com/alexandrerays/machine-learning-engineer-nanodegree/blob/master/capstone_proposal/proposal.pdf) and the project repository can be found [here](https://github.com/alexandrerays/machine-learning-engineer-nanodegree/tree/master/capstone).